harelba/q/test/BENCHMARK.md

 Benchmark output files will be written to `./benchmark-results/<q-executable>/<benchmark-id>/`.

-`benchmark-id` is the id you wanna give the benchmark.
+* `benchmark-id` is the id you wanna give the benchmark.
-`q-executable` is the name of the q executable being used for the benchmark.
+* `q-executable` is the name of the q executable being used for the benchmark.
 If none has been provided through Q_EXECUTABLE, then the value will be the last commit hash.
 Note that there is no checking of whether the working tree is clean.

 The summary of benchmark will be written to `./benchmark-results/<benchmark-id>/summary.benchmark-results``

 By default, the benchmark will use the source python files inside the project.
 If you wanna run it on one of the standalone binary executable, the set Q_EXECUTABLE to the full path of the q binary.

-## Updating the benchmark markdown document file
-The results should reside in the following [google sheet](https://docs.google.com/spreadsheets/d/1Ljr8YIJwUQ5F4wr6ATga5Aajpu1CvQp1pe52KGrLkbY/edit?usp=sharing).

-add a new tab to the google sheet, and paste the content of `summary.benchmark-results` to the new sheet.
+For anyone helping with running the benchmark, don't use this parameter for now, just test against a clean checkout of the code using `./run-benchmark <benchmark-id>`.

 ## Results
 (Results are automatically updated from the baseline tab in the google spreadsheet).